mozilla-l10n/localizer-documentation/products/firefox_desktop/testing.md

 Why Nightly?
 Because it’s updated every day, which means that you can fix an error and verify if the correction was effective the day after.
 It’s definitely a good approach to use this version as your main browser.

 At the same time, you, or someone in your team, should be testing also Beta and Release, to make sure updates don’t introduce issues.

+### Building a localized version of Firefox

+If you’re interested in building a localized version of Firefox from source code, please follow the [official instructions](https://firefox-source-docs.mozilla.org/build/buildsystem/locales.html) available in Mozilla Source Tree Docs.
+Note that you will need to set up the [build environment](https://developer.mozilla.org/en-US/docs/Mozilla/Developer_guide/Build_Instructions/Simple_Firefox_build) on your system.

 ## How to test